aws-neuron/aws-neuron-eks-samples/sd_hf_serve/README.md

 kubectl apply -f sd21-512-serve-ingress.yaml
 ```

-* The final step is to discover the Gardio app endpoint and the pods that will process the user's real-time inference requests.
+* The final step is to discover the Gradio app endpoint and the pods that will process the user's real-time inference requests.

 ```bash
 kubectl get ingress